RIAEvangelist/node-http-server/README.md

 `` index `` the default file to look for in a dir. if not found a **404** will be displayed
 `` verbose `` should the server display detailed info about what it is doing `` noCache `` should the server prevent caching
-`` log `` full path to log file, if specified file is not present it will be created, however the dir must be there. ie. /tmp/server.log It is recommended that you randomize this file name with a time stamp like : `` '~/serverLogs/domain-'+new Date().getTime()+'.log' `` this will create a new log file each time the server is started/restarted/reboot etc...
+`` log `` full path to log file, if specified file is not present it will be created, however the dir must be there. ie. /tmp/server.log It is recommended that you timestamp this file name with a time stamp like : `` '~/serverLogs/domain-'+new Date().getTime()+'.log' `` this will create a new log file each time the server is started/restarted/reboot etc...
 `` logFunction `` this defaults to append timestamp to headers object and log as JSON in the `` log `` file.
 However, you can overwrite this and do whatever you like with the JSON data if you so choose.
 It accepts a javascript Object as the first argument for parsing.
 If you manually log to the default function.
 If you overwrite the function for custom logging, you must accept a javascript object as the first argument for the default log requests to function.

 ---